 - A representative of the Graduate Council who is unable to attend a meeting must designate a graduate faculty member from their academic unit as a proxy for that meeting. - All proxies must present a written authorization (Grad Committee Proxy form) by the designating member to the Graduate Council Chairperson at the outset of the Council meeting or up to 48 hours prior. - A proxy must hold GFS and should be from the same academic department, program, or unit as the designating member in Council meetings.
-In Council committee meetings, proxies must hold GFS and they may be a member of the same committee. - Members of the Graduate Council shall hold no more than two proxies per meeting. - Proxy forms (Grad Committee Proxy form) should be submitted at least one day prior to the meeting.
+In Council committee meetings, proxies must hold GFS and they may be a member of the same committee.
+If there are cocoordinators, only one vote can be counted. - Members of the Graduate Council shall hold no more than two proxies per meeting. - Proxy forms (Grad Committee Proxy form) should be submitted at least one day prior to the meeting.